ccssevinch/chat-app/README.md

 **Communication Workflow:**

-1. A user enters a message and clicks "Send".
+1. A user enters a username and message and clicks "Send".
-2. The message is sent to the backend using WebSocket(send_message event).
+2. The username and message is sent to the backend using WebSocket(send_message event).
-3. The backend processes the message and broacasts it to all connected clients (receive_message event).
+3. The backend processes the username and message and broacasts it to all connected clients (receive_message event).
-4. All clients display the new message in their chat interface.
+4. All clients display the new username and message in their chat interface.

 **Dependencies**